$84.77 Million in Sales Expected for OneSpaWorld Holdings Limited (NASDAQ:OSW) This Quarter

-Brokerages forecast that OneSpaWorld Holdings Limited (NASDAQ:OSW – Get Rating) will post sales of $84.77 million for the current quarter, Zacks reports.
-Three analysts have provided estimates for OneSpaWorld’s earnings, with the highest sales estimate coming in at $89.80 million and the lowest estimate coming in at $81.20 million.
-OneSpaWorld reported sales of $5.59 million in the same quarter last year, which indicates a positive year over year growth rate of 1,416.5%.
-The business is scheduled to issue its next quarterly earnings report on Monday, January 1st.
+Equities analysts expect that OneSpaWorld Holdings Limited (NASDAQ:OSW – Get Rating) will post sales of $84.77 million for the current quarter, according to Zacks.
+Three analysts have issued estimates for OneSpaWorld’s earnings, with the highest sales estimate coming in at $89.80 million and the lowest estimate coming in at $81.20 million.
+OneSpaWorld posted sales of $5.59 million in the same quarter last year, which suggests a positive year-over-year growth rate of 1,416.5%.
+The firm is scheduled to announce its next quarterly earnings report on Monday, January 1st.

 On average, analysts expect that OneSpaWorld will report full year sales of $457.27 million for the current year, with estimates ranging from $438.70 million to $483.60 million.
-For the next financial year, analysts expect that the company will post sales of $662.67 million, with estimates ranging from $617.50 million to $695.00 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for OneSpaWorld.
+For the next year, analysts anticipate that the business will post sales of $662.67 million, with estimates ranging from $617.50 million to $695.00 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover OneSpaWorld.

-OneSpaWorld (NASDAQ:OSW – Get Rating) last issued its quarterly earnings results on Wednesday, March 2nd.
-The company reported ($0.01) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.05) by $0.04.
+OneSpaWorld (NASDAQ:OSW – Get Rating) last announced its quarterly earnings results on Wednesday, March 2nd.
+The company reported ($0.01) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.05) by $0.04.
 OneSpaWorld had a negative net margin of 47.57% and a negative return on equity of 17.10%.
-During the same period last year, the company posted ($0.28) EPS.
+During the same quarter in the prior year, the firm earned ($0.28) EPS.

-In other news, Director Walter Field Mclallen sold 6,000 shares of OneSpaWorld stock in a transaction dated Tuesday, March 8th.
+In other news, Director Walter Field Mclallen sold 6,000 shares of the firm’s stock in a transaction dated Tuesday, March 8th.
 The shares were sold at an average price of $10.05, for a total value of $60,300.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
 Company insiders own 13.00% of the company’s stock.

-Several hedge funds have recently made changes to their positions in OSW.
-Capital Research Global Investors boosted its holdings in shares of OneSpaWorld by 41.3% during the 3rd quarter.
-Capital Research Global Investors now owns 5,989,646 shares of the company’s stock worth $59,717,000 after buying an additional 1,750,560 shares during the period.
-Select Equity Group L.P. boosted its holdings in shares of OneSpaWorld by 36.3% during the 4th quarter.
-Select Equity Group L.P. now owns 3,307,902 shares of the company’s stock worth $33,145,000 after buying an additional 880,481 shares during the period.
-Ariel Investments LLC boosted its holdings in shares of OneSpaWorld by 5.1% during the 4th quarter.
-Ariel Investments LLC now owns 14,718,904 shares of the company’s stock worth $147,484,000 after buying an additional 711,616 shares during the period.
-New York State Common Retirement Fund boosted its holdings in shares of OneSpaWorld by 54.6% during the 3rd quarter.
-New York State Common Retirement Fund now owns 1,753,215 shares of the company’s stock worth $17,480,000 after buying an additional 619,527 shares during the period.
-Finally, Stormborn Capital Management LLC boosted its holdings in OneSpaWorld by 34.0% in the 4th quarter.
-Stormborn Capital Management LLC now owns 1,005,000 shares of the company’s stock valued at $10,070,000 after purchasing an additional 255,000 shares during the period.
-83.15% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of OSW.
+CWM LLC acquired a new stake in OneSpaWorld during the fourth quarter worth about $47,000.
+Royal Bank of Canada increased its position in OneSpaWorld by 60.4% during the third quarter.
+Royal Bank of Canada now owns 5,896 shares of the company’s stock worth $58,000 after purchasing an additional 2,220 shares during the last quarter.
+Citigroup Inc. increased its position in OneSpaWorld by 71.8% during the third quarter.
+Citigroup Inc. now owns 10,428 shares of the company’s stock worth $104,000 after purchasing an additional 4,358 shares during the last quarter.
+Teacher Retirement System of Texas acquired a new stake in shares of OneSpaWorld during the third quarter valued at about $106,000.
+Finally, Advisor Group Holdings Inc. increased its position in shares of OneSpaWorld by 9.6% during the third quarter.
+Advisor Group Holdings Inc. now owns 10,905 shares of the company’s stock valued at $108,000 after acquiring an additional 959 shares during the last quarter.
+83.15% of the stock is currently owned by hedge funds and other institutional investors.

 OneSpaWorld Holdings Ltd. engages in the provision of health and wellness services.
 The firm also sells beauty products onboard cruise ships and at destination resort health and wellness centers.
 It operates through the Maritime and Destination Resorts segment.
 The company was founded in 1901 and is headquartered in Nassau, Bahamas.